-We have 10 residence halls in operation.
+We have 11 residence halls in operation.
 They all have different traditions, cultures, layouts, dining arrangements, and prices.
-Some more conventional—with double rooms and dining halls—and others are more alternative, full of murals, cats, and community kitchens!
+Some are more conventional—with double rooms and dining halls—and others are more alternative, full of murals, cats, and community kitchens!

 All residence halls have a live-in house team who cultivate community among their residence, including faculty Heads of House (professors that live in the residence hall!), along with Graduate Resident Tutors (GRTs) who are there to provide snacks, life advice, or some help with a challenging problem set.

 In addition to its residence halls, MIT recognizes 25 fraternities, seven sororities, and five independent living groups, collectively known as the FSILGs.
 Nearly half of MIT’s undergraduates are affiliated with an FSILG, and some live in FSILG housing which, with few exceptions, are independently owned and operated by their chapters in facilities located near campus and connected by the SafeRide shuttle.